 Victim blaming is still a widespread thing: victims are often held at fault for violence.
 The ‘it was your fault’ discourse usually includes such arguments as: you had a provocative look, your behavior was ‘too relaxed’, you acted like a victim and provoked the abuser.
 Such discourse is characteristic of typical myths about rape.

-Researcher Oxana Dorofeeva looked at two most relevant cases: the #imnotafraidtosay (#янебоюсьсказать) flashmob that happened in summer 2016 on the Russian, Belarusian, and Ukrainian parts of Facebook, and a topical sub-project, ‘Overheard’.
+Researcher Oxana Dorofeeva looked at two most relevant cases: the #imnotafraidtosay (#янебоюсьсказать) flashmob that happened in summer 2016 on the Russian, Belarusian, and Ukrainian parts of Facebook (property of Meta, which has been recognised as an extremist organisation in Russia), and a topical sub-project, ‘Overheard’.
 These actions, and particularly, the flashmob, were aimed at opposing victim blaming and helping people speak frankly about what they experienced.
 But still, frankness had its limits.

 The topics of child abuse and incest appeared only in anonymous stories, but not in the high-profile public declarations.